Louisiana Car Accidents & Injuries From Car Accidents

 Louisiana injury crashes are lowest on weekends, but fatal crashes are highest on weekends.
 Injury crashes are highest during the afternoon rush hour traffic.
 Fatal crashes occur more frequently in the evening and early morning hours.

-A driver may be involved in intentional misconduct if he consciously desires the physical results of his act or knows that the result is substantially certain to follow from his conduct.
-For example, a driver operating at a high rate of speed, weaving in and out of traffic, may be intentionally putting himself and others at risk.
+A driver may be involved in intentional misconduct if he consciously desires the physical results of his or her act or knows that the result is substantially certain to follow from his or her conduct.
+For example, a driver operating at a high rate of speed, weaving in and out of traffic, may be intentionally putting him - or herself and others at risk.

 In products liability cases, neither negligence nor intentional misconduct needs to be shown, rather, the law of strict liability comes into play, which means that the automobile is shown to be defective and that the defect caused the accident and resulting damages.
 For example, it has been alleged that certain Toyota models have defective floor mats, gas pedals and other defects leading to unintended acceleration and resulting injuries.